 Looking for a flavorful pork tacos recipe that doesn’t take all day?
-Look no further than these easy ground pork tacos with black beans.
+Look no further than these easy ground pork tacos with black beans, which taste like they simmered forever but come together in about 20 minutes.

 “Ask me about my taco problem.”
 That’s what it says on the t-shirt at the very top of the laundry pile of t-shirts I wish I had.
 I’d have worn that shirt like five days a week these past two weeks if I had it.
 It’d be soft like a corn tortilla and would make me feel a little bit spicy and a little bit vulnerable, like I’m speaking my truth without trying too hard.